-The Company's maximum exposure to credit risk is limited to the carrying amount of financial assets at amortised cost recognised at the reporting date in RIH and Astoria.
-This would include loans and receivables from RIH to underlying investees of R54,8m (2020: R110,1m) and Astoria Treasury and Management of R94,9m (2020: Rnil).
-Whilst no credit limits were exceeded during the reporting period or no amounts were considered to be past due, management of RIH has provided for R28,4m (2020: R28,4m) of capital and interest receivable from an investee company as at year-end as the investee is no longer expected to be able to meet the loan repayments going forward.
-In addition to this, management of RIH have expected credit losses in terms of IFRS 9 totalling R19,7m (2020: R28,8m) against the loan receivable amount of R54,8m above and ATAM has expected credit losses of R20m against the loan receivable amount of R94,9m above.
+The Company's maximum exposure to credit risk is limited to the carrying amount of financial assets at amortised cost recognised at the reporting date in RIH.
+This would include loans and receivables from RIH to underlying investees of R63,7m (2021: R54,8m).
+Whilst no credit limits were exceeded during the reporting period or no amounts were considered to be past due, management of RIH has provided for R28,4m (2021: R28,4m) of capital and interest receivable from an investee company as at year-end as the investee is no longer expected to be able to meet the loan repayments going forward.
+In addition to this, management of RIH have expected credit losses in terms of IFRS 9 totalling R32,1m (2021: R19,7m) against the loan receivable amount of R63,7m above.

-The board considers that all other financial assets are of good credit quality.
+The Board considers that all other financial assets are of good credit quality.
 No other financial assets are impaired or past due for each of the reporting dates under review.